Research output per year

 • Co-principal investigator of one of the first randomized controlled trials of a behavioural intervention for dysphagia after acute stroke which showed a consistent trend towards more favourable outcomes in patients assigned a standard programme of early behavioural swallowing intervention (Lancet Neurology 2006; 5: 31-37);

-Writing committee of the Fluoxetine Or Control Under Supervision (FOCUS) trial of fluoxetine vs placebo for 6 months in 3127 patients with recent stroke which showed that fluoxetine 20 mg given once daily for 6 months after acute stroke did not improve functional outcomes (Lancet Dec 5, 2018)
+•Writing committee of the FOCUS trial in 3127 patients with recent stroke which showed that fluoxetine 20 mg given once daily for 6 months after acute stroke did not improve functional outcomes (Lancet 2019; 393: 265-274).

 Anticoagulation for the prevention of cardioembolic ischemic stroke